netplexflix/TV-Show-Recommendations-for-Plex/README.md

 - **sync_watch_history:** Can be set to `false` if you already build your Trakt watch history another way (e.g.: through Trakt's Plex Scrobbler).

 > [!WARNING]
-> If you already have a populated Trakt account and want to analyze other users on your server, it is highly recommended to create a new Trakt account for use with this script. clear_watch_history needs to be enabled if you're doing runs for different users in order for Trakt to only take the relevant watch history of the given user into account.
+> If you already have a populated Trakt account and want to analyze other users on your server, it is highly recommended to create a new Trakt account for use with this script. clear_watch_history needs to be enabled if you're doing runs for different users in order for Trakt to only take the relevant watch history of the given user(s) into account.
 This will wipe ALL history first and then sync again.
 Any history you had on Trakt that came from outside of Plex will be gone forever.

 ### TMDB Settings
 - **api_key:** [How to get a TMDB API Key](https://developer.themoviedb.org/docs/getting-started)